FusionAuth/fusionauth-localization/README.md

 If you're using FusionAuth and your first language is not English, we can use your help!
 We are shipping support for localized login pages and while our users can localize themselves, we would like to provide a base of languages to use when building out your theme or localization strategy.

-If you'd like to contribute, feel free to submit a PR or open an issue we can discuss how you can help!
+If you'd like to contribute, feel free to submit a PR or open an issue so we can discuss how you can help!

 ## Credits
 - [@markschmid](https://github.com/markschmid) Initial support for German.
 Danke!